Quick summary

 disk drill logoIf the above solutions didn’t work, it’s time to use a premium app to recover deleted Steam files.
 One that I’d recommend using is Disk Drill, as it’s user-friendly, supports 500+ file formats, and has a high recovery rate.
 It is a paid product, but you can test it out for free and retrieve 500 MB of game files.

-4. Locate Game Data.
-Disk Drill probably found hundreds of GB of data, which may be overwhelming at first.
-Luckily, you can use the search bar in the top right corner to filter the results pretty quickly.
-Just typing in Steam or the name of your game will shorten the list considerably.use search for find steam in results disk drill If you are looking for lost saves, you might want to filter by file extension.
-However, keep in mind that some games don’t have a single save file, but a directory containing various formats, such as .dat, .mca, .json, .sav, and .mgz.
+5. Select game data.
+Disk Drill may have found a large amount of data, which can be overwhelming at first.
+Luckily, you can use the search bar in the top right corner of the screen to filter the results pretty quickly.
+Just typing in Steam or the name of your game will shorten the list considerably. select game data If you are specifically looking for lost saves, you might want to filter the results by file extension.
+However, keep in mind that some games don’t have a single save file but a directory containing various formats, such as .dat, .mca, .json, .sav, and .mgz.
 In this case, you can use Disk Drill’s preview function to make sure that you have the right file before recovering it.
-To do this, select View > Preview Panel.use preview panel
+To do this, select View > Preview Panel.

-5. Restore Deleted Game Files.
-Select the boxes next to the files that you wish to retrieve and choose Recover.
-Pick the destination where you wish to save them.
-Click OK and the recovery will be initiated.restore game data files
+6. Restore Deleted Game Files.
+Select the checkboxes next to the files that you wish to retrieve and choose Recover.
+Pick the destination where you wish to save the recovered files.
+Click Next, and the recovery will be initiated. restore deleted game files

 ⚠️